TBD54566975/known-customer-credential/README.md

 ---

-4. Wallet Sends Auth Response to `redirect_uri` provided in Auth Request

----

-5/6.
+6/7.
 PFI verifies integrity of AuthResponse and constructs IDV Request

 > [!WARNING]